grange85/ahfow-www/_posts/2005/2005-12-08-damon-naomi-live-dvd-sold-out.markdown

 - damon & naomi
 tags: []
 ---
-<p>I was just on <a href="http://www.damonandnaomi.com">Damon & Naomi's website</a> preparing a little news item/plug for their recently released live DVD which slapped on my doormat at the weekend, when I discovered the limited edition release was already sold out!</p>
+I was just on [Damon & Naomi's website](https://web.archive.org/web/20051208+/http://www.damonandnaomi.com) preparing a little news item/plug for their recently released live DVD which slapped on my doormat at the weekend, when I discovered the limited edition release was already sold out!

-<p>So now you have a news item about a sold out DVD - which is frankly a bit lame and I apologise!</p>
+So now you have a news item about a sold out DVD - which is frankly a bit lame and I apologise!